ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 ```

 ### How to patch
 Let's take a look at this line, ```DateTime.now().plusDays(days)```.
-JodaTime is clearly blocking the MainThread for a bit less than 1 second.
-That is a huge impact.
-We should always take care of methods we are using.
-We always should do most of the work on a background thread to avoid this kind of unwanted behaviour.
+JodaTime is clearly blocking the MainThread for around 800ms on his own.
+That's a huge impact.
+We should take care of those kind of methods and always doing most of the work on a background thread to avoid this kind of unwanted behaviour.
 What can we do to fix the first call to DateTime.now() latency?

-First, why are we doing this...
-At the end of the method we can see this:
+Back in the time when I was often on the android-fr channel of freenode.
+Every questions people was asking was replied by "Why dp you want to do this?".
+We can't code if we don't know what's the reason behind it.
+Same applies here, when I see this at end of the method:

 ```java
 defaultItems[0] = partySizes.get(2);//2 peoples